gunn/covid-19-scripts/README.md

 # COVID-19 scripts

+## Status
+A work in progress.
+Fetches but does not process data.

 ## Goals
 * Get the most fine-grained data possible per region.
 Currently we have a county-level data for the US, but only a single figure for most other countries
 * For each region we get figures for, get up-to-date population data so we can generate per capita figures